zeptofs/nz-api-documentation/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-Split allows you to make, get and manage payments using nothing but bank accounts.
+Split enables your business to make, collect and receive payments all through 1 simple API integration using nothing but bank accounts.
+Payments are hard.
+So we do most of the heavy lifting, leaving you to focus on on your business!

-It is important to understand that there are 2 main ways Split can be used for maximum flexibility:

-1. Between Split accounts.
-2. Between a Split account and anyone.

-Due to the above, certain endpoints and techniques will differ slightly depending on who you are interacting with.
 You can find more on this in the [Making payments](/#making-payments) and [Getting paid](/#getting-paid) guides.

 <div class="middle-header">Conventions</div>